-Candidates should note that the name in the Admission Certificate in some cases, may be abbreviated due to technical reasons.
+Candidates should note that the name in the Admit Card in some cases, may be abbreviated due to technical reasons.

-(ii) In the event of a candidate downloading more than one Admission Certificate from the Commission's website, he/she should use only one of these Admission Certificates for appearing in the examination and report about the other(s) to the Commission's Office.

-- (iii) Candidates are informed that as the Preliminary Examination is only a screening test, no marks sheets will be supplied to successful or unsuccessful candidates and no correspondence will be entertained by the Commission, in this regard. - (iv) Candidates must ensure that their emails IDs given in their online application are valid and active.

-Important: All communications to the Commission should invariably contain the following particulars.

-- 1. Name and year of the examination. - 2.
+- (ii) In the event of a candidate downloading more than one Admit Card from the Commission's website, he/she should use only one of these Admit Card for appearing in the examination and report about the other(s) to the Commission's Office. - (iii) Candidates are informed that as the Preliminary Examination is only a screening test, no marks sheets will be supplied to successful or unsuccessful candidates and no correspondence will be entertained by the Commission, in this regard. - (iv) Candidates must ensure that their emails IDs given in their online application are valid and active.
+Important: All communications to the Commission should invariably contain the following particulars. - 1.
+Name and year of the examination. - 2.
 Registration ID (RID) - 3.
 Roll Number (if received) - 4.
 Name of candidate (in full and in block letters) - 5.
-Complete postal address as given in the application. - N.B.
+Complete postal address as given in the application. - 6.
+Valid and Active E-mail ID. - N.B.
 I. Communication not containing the above particulars may not be attended to. - N.B.
 II.
 Candidates should also note down their RID number for future reference.
+They may be required to indicate the same in connection with their candidature for the Civil Services (Main) Examination.

+8. Reservation against vacancies for Persons with Benchmark Disability:

+The eligibility for availing reservation against the vacancies reserved for the Persons with Benchmark Disabilities shall be the same as prescribed in "The Rights of Persons with Disabilities Act, 2016 (RPwD Act, 2016)".
+The candidates of Multiple Disabilities will be eligible for reservation under category (e)-Multiple Disabilities only of Section 34(1) of RPwD Act, 2016 and shall not be eligible for reservation under any other categories of disabilities i.e. (a) to (d) of Section 34(1) of RPwD Act, 2016 on account of having 40% and above in any of these sub-categories of PwBD.

-They may be required to indicate the same in connection with their candidature for the Civil Services (Main) Examination. - 8.
-The eligibility for availing reservation against the vacancies reserved for the physically disabled persons shall be the same as prescribed in "The Rights of Persons with Disabilities Act, 2016."
-Provided further that the candidates of Persons with Benchmark Disability shall also be required to meet special eligibility criteria in terms of physical requirements/functional classification (abilities/disabilities) consistent with requirements of the identified Service/Post as may be prescribed by its Cadre Controlling Authority at note-II of Para-1 of this Notice.
+Provided further that the candidates from Persons with Benchmark Disability category shall also be required to meet special eligibility criteria in terms of Functional Classification and Physical Requirements (abilities/disabilities) (FC&PR) consistent with requirements of the identified Service/post as may be prescribed by its Cadre Controlling Authority.

+Note-I: The details of Functional Classification (FC) and Physical Requirements (PR) of each Service participating in CSE-2023 are indicated in Para -1 of this Examination Notice which are identified and prescribed by the respective Cadre Controlling Authorities (CCAs) as per the provisions of Section 33 and 34 of the Rights of Persons with Disabilities Act, 2016.
+This list is also available in the Rules of Civil Services Examination, 2023 at Appendix - IV.

+Note-II: Persons with Benchmark Disability with only those category(ies) of disability(ies) mentioned in Para-1 of this Examination Notice shall be eligible to apply for the Examination under PwBD category.
+Therefore, candidates concerned are advised to read it carefully before applying appropriately for admission to the Examination.

+Note-III: Candidates belonging to Persons with Benchmark Disability category are likely to have been previously tested and in possession of related medical certificates even before applying for admission to the Examination.
+However, it is to be noted clearly that the prescribed Medical Examination as per these Rules, also including that for benchmark disability category(ies), shall be mandatory and only the results of the prescribed Medical Examination shall be deemed valid for assessing whether a PwBD category candidate meets the requirements to be appointed.